 One perk about being a health and wellness blogger is that you have a lot of friends who are also health and wellness bloggers who know a thing or two about all sorts of tests.
 I had heard a while back about one such blogger friend mention how she had tried an at-home food sensitivity test by a company called EverlyWell.

 Her insight was intriguing at the time but it was only until recently that I really started looking into what else this company had to offer.
-Lo’ and behold they have quite a few at home tests to choose from and all of them are high quality, super easy to interpret, and supported by certified labs (ZRT) and physicians.
+Lo’ and behold they have quite a few at-home tests to choose from (including a fertility blood test)and all of them are high quality, super easy to interpret, and supported by certified labs (ZRT) and physicians.

 So far, they offer the following at-home tests: